MrApplejuice/wp-autologin-links/readme.txt

 = 1.10.0 =
 * Switched to Semver versioning scheme.
 * Fixed accidental global namespace pollution
+* Attempted fixing serving of seemingly cached websites when visting an autologin link by sending no-cache headers when visiting a autologin link website.

 = 1.09 =
 * Fixed vulnerability where autologin-links were verified with a case insensitive